 The author's experience with benrishi clients in Japan is that of being regularly requested to create documents in a style that is as close as possible to that which can be used in filing with the USPTO.

 In the author's experience, there is a vast difference between what the books say to do and what actually is done in drafting US patents.

 To start with, unlike the situation with Japanese patents, there are many sources available which explain how to draft US patent documents, these being focused mostly on the claims of the patent, which, for all intents and purposes, define the invention.

 In general, the advice offered in English-language sources is followed quite closely by patent professionals who draft patents.
 Thus, it is possible to see examples of acceptable US patent style by merely examining US patents, with books on patent claims drafting providing the theory and reasons for that style.

 The 本発明 almost exclusively used in Japanese patents can be rendered as "the present invention," "the invention," and several other expressions.
 It is not a subject of particular concern.

 5.4 One-Sentence Rule

 Beginning patent translators often find the seemingly endless sentences of patent documents the biggest hurdle.
-Once one gets used to parsing them, long claims are not at all that frightening.
+Once one gets used to parsing them, if well-written, long claims are not at all that frightening.
 Long, yes; frightening, no. It just takes experience.

 The one-sentence rule must not be violated in claims, regardless of any perceived advantages in doing so.